anitdevrim/AFAD-Project/README.md

 # AFAD EARTHQUAKE DATA SCRAPER

-This project aims to scrape all accesible earthquake data and check whether earthquake happened for a given time interval.
+This project aims to scrape all accesible earthquake data and check whether earthquake happened in a given time interval.

 # Operation